 Care home staff and nurses can prevent pressure sores from developing by carefully assessing patients on admission to their unit.
 Immobilised patients with high Waterlow scores must have their skin checked regularly.
 Regular and frequent changes to a patient’s position is usually the most effective ways to prevent a pressure sore.

 Hodge Jones Allen know how devastating a pressure sore can be for a patient and their immediate family.
 Pressure sores can happen to anyone at any stage of their lives but often involve the elderly patients.
 Hodge Jones Allen deal with all pressure sore cases promptly and sensitively.
 We will quickly investigate and assist you in resolving your case using our extensive knowledge of these injuries.

-Our Pressure Sore Claims Solicitors are backed by nearly four decades of experience.
+Our Pressure Sore Claims Solicitors are backed by four decades of experience.
 Our legal practice and team of Medical Negligence Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.